-The design criteria including the retention of live trees, snags, riparian reserves and skips would minimize impacts to rare and uncommon species.
+Project design criteria, including the retention of live trees, snags, riparian reserves and skips would minimize impacts to special status/sensitive species that may be present but were not discovered.
 The proposed action would not likely contribute substantially to changes to species across their range and it is not likely to lead to a trend toward federal listing.